 Winged bugs that look like ants

 When reproductive termites find a suitable location to start a new colony, they will shed their wings.
 So, if you see small piles of wings in your home or yard, chances are that a termite colony is forming on your property.
-Winged bugs that look like ants flying near light sources at sunrise or sunset is a sign of swarming termites.
-Termite swarmers can be distinguished from ants by having two straight antenna’s protruding from their head while ant swarmers have a kink or elbowed antennas.
+Winged bugs that look like ants flying near light sources at sunrise or sunset are a sign of swarming termites.
+Termite swarmers can be distinguished from ants by having two straight antennas protruding from their head while ant swarmers have a kink or elbowed antennas.
 Termite swarmers will have four wings of equal length while ant swarmers will have four wings of two different lengths.
 Experienced termite inspectors will be able to identify the swarming species by the time of year.
 Contacting a professional for a termite inspection as soon as you see discarded swarmer wings is the best way to prevent future damage to your home.

 Subterranean termite colonies rely on worker termites to travel into your home, locate food sources, and carry sustenance back to the colony.
 They do so via shelter tubes made of mud and feces.
 Worker and soldier termites entering your home are blind.
 They mark travel routes with pheromones and must use shelter tubes for navigation.
 These shelter tubes also provide protection against predators and direct sunlight.
 Experienced termite inspectors can distinguish different species by the style of termite tube constructed.

-Most homes in Arizona are constructed with Douglas Fir which provides termites with much needed moisture.
+Most homes in Arizona are constructed with Douglas Fir which provides termites with much-needed moisture.
 Termites typically feed on the soft portions of infested wood making termite damage easy to identify.
-Damage following the grains of the wood, unexplained soil in wood and small pellets falling out of wood is signs of termite damage.
+Damage following the grains of the wood, unexplained soil in wood, and small pellets falling out of wood is signs of termite damage.

 Western Drywood termites in Arizona live within the wood they infest.
 As the colony develops and more room is needed they make small holes in the wood and push fecal pellets out of nesting areas.
-Their presence is usually indicated by the presence of small piles of fecal pellets near baseboards, window sills and below door framing.
+Their presence is usually indicated by the presence of small piles of fecal pellets near baseboards, window sills, and below door framing.